jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 The keyword arguments defined within this package are processed; the rest passed onto the data configuration of Plotly.
 The bar plot required a specification of the layout configuration.

+!!! note "seriestype"
+    The `seriestype` argument refers to a plotly `type` and `mode` which could be specified directly.
+For example, `plot(x,y; type="scatter", mode="markers+lines", ...) would produce a scatter plot along with lines connecting the points, a task otherwise done by combinign `plot` with `scatter!` (introduced next).

 ### `scatter(xs, ys, [zs])` or `scatter(pts)`